Sumyak-Jain/Apache-Maven/cmd/readme.md

 # Maven using command Prompt
 ##  Follow this to Create a simple Maven Project using CLI
-### First, download Maven and follow the installation instructions
-You can use this link to download, install and set path for maven.
+1.download Maven and follow the installation instructions You can use this link to download, install and set path for maven.

 **link** https://www.javatpoint.com/how-to-install-maven

- After that, type the following in a terminal or in a command prompt:
+2.Type the following in a terminal or in a command prompt:
 ```shell
 mvn --version
 ```